rikutiira/react-partial/README.md

 Do you prefer writing stateless function components ([introduced with React 0.14](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html#stateless-functional-components)) over class syntax but still occasionally need lifecycle methods or state?

-Wrappy lets you write stateless components and wraps them in a stateful component by using lifted component methods in a functional manner.
+Wrappy lets you keep writing stateless components by giving you lifted component methods which can be used to create partial components with a plethora of different uses.
+These partial components can be used to wrap your existing components, giving them with new functionality in a declarative, functional manner.

 It enables you to reduce boilerplate, add functionality to existing components and write simpler code.
 Wrappy even makes it possible to write highly reusable container components by using a powerful composition pattern.
 More on that [here](https://github.com/rikutiira/react-wrappy#3-creating-reusable-containers).

 ```js
 import { componentDidMount } from 'react-wrappy'